EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/container-examples.md

 | Quarto           | Separate containers for R and Jupyter |
 | Rocker           |  Interactive |

 Additional examples can be made available on request.
-To do so, please contact the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit) referencing this page, otherwise send your query by email to [eidf@epcc.ed.ac.uk](mailto:eidf@epcc.ed.ac.uk) with the subject line "TRE Container Support".
+To do so, please contact the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit) referencing this page, otherwise send your query by email to [eidf@epcc.ed.ac.uk](mailto:eidf@epcc.ed.ac.uk) with the subject line "SHS Container Support".

 | Available on demand   |   Comments |
 | ---------------  |   -------- |